-Beware that parameters of routines declared as STANDARD or REFERENCE transfer values by passing addresses, ie. implicitly using the ADDR standard routine, so the above difficulties may arise.
+Take care to remember that parameters of routines declared as STANDARD or REFERENCE transfer values by passing addresses, i.e. implicitly using the ADDR standard routine, so the above difficulties may arise.

-- 22) If ARRAY-INDEX-CHECK is switched on, and a subarray is used with bounds outside those declared for the original array, the compiler does not give any warning.
-Further, during execution the checking of array element accesses will be carried out incorrectly after reference to such a subarray, which has bounds outside those of the original array. - 23) There are a number of difficulties in invoking inner nested routines : - i) Inner routines, ie. other than the outermost level, may not invoke themselves recursively. - ii) An inner level routine which is predeclared, or invoked by the IND standard routine, will not be executed correctly. - iii) If an invocation of an inner level routine is to have as an actual parameter another inner level routine, then the actual parameter will be transferred correctly only if it is the first parameter in the parameter list. - iv) Inner routines which are declared as STANDARD or REFERENCE, will not be executed correctly. - 24) ADDR(ADDR(an ARRAY data-element)) will not work correctly.
-The correct result may be achieved by using two statements with an explicitly declared ARRAY POINTER data-element. - 25) The standard routine MARKSTACK will be removed in a future version of the compiler, so users are advised to avoid its use.
+22) If ARRAY-INDEX-CHECK is switched on, and a subarray is used with bounds outside those declared for the original array, the compiler does not give any warning.
+Further, during execution the checking of array element accesses will be carried out incorrectly after reference to such a subarray, which has bounds outside those of the original array.

-- 26) The keyword PACK will be removed in a future version of the compiler, so users are advised to avoid its use. - 27) Names used in PLANC programs in IMPORT/EXPORT statements, will be truncated to the first ten characters normally.
-However, note that NRL on the ND-100 uses only the first seven characters, so names must be distinct from each other, up to the seventh character to avoid problems.
+- 23) There are a number of difficulties in invoking inner nested routines: - i) Inner routines, i.e. other than the outermost level, may not invoke themselves recursively. - ii) An inner level routine which is predeclared, or invoked by the IND standard routine, will not be executed correctly. - iii) If an invocation of an inner level routine is to have as an actual parameter another inner level routine, then the actual parameter will be transferred correctly only if it is the first parameter in the parameter list. - iv) Inner routines which are declared as STANDARD, REFERENCE or SPECIAL, will not be executed correctly. - 24) ADDR(ADDR(an ARRAY data-element)) will not work correctly.
+The correct result may be achieved by using two statements with an explicitly declared ARRAY POINTER data-element. - 25) The standard routine MARKSTACK will be removed in a future version of the compiler, so users are advised to avoid its use. - 26) The keyword PACK will be removed in a future version of the compiler, so users are advised to avoid its use. - 27) Restrictions on PLANC identifiers: - A) In PLANC, an identifier may have any length, but the first ten characters only are significant to the compiler. - B) However, if a PLANC compiler executes on an ND-100 machine, only eight characters are significant in the cross-reference (\$CROSS-REFERENCE ...) information. - C) For EXPORTed and IMPORTed identifiers in BRF relocatable code on the ND-100, the first seven characters only are significant.
+In NRF relocatable code on the ND-500/MC68000, there is no practical restriction on the length of exported/imported identifiers, but PLANC still observes the 10 character limit internally. - D) If you want to EXPORT/IMPORT identifiers with ALIAS names, note that up to the first 29 characters of ALIAS names are passed to the loaders.
+This limitation has consequences on ND-500/MC68000 NRF code only.